This tutorial installs and configures Consul service mesh on a Kubernetes cluster.

 To access the Consul UI, set up port forwarding to port

-Then, go to http://localhost:18500 in your browser.
-Explore the Consul UI by examining the "Nodes" and "Services" tabs.
+Then, open your browser and go to http://localhost:8500.
+Explore the Consul UI by clicking the Nodes and Services tabs.

 You can use